Originally published in March 2026 · Last updated May 2026

 Posture and Body Alignment

-When monitors are too low or keyboards positioned incorrectly, the neck and shoulders compensate.
-Over time, these small adjustments create tension that makes sustained work harder.
+When monitors are too low or keyboards sit incorrectly, the neck and shoulders compensate.
+That compensation becomes background strain, which makes sustained work harder than it should be.

 Visual Noise